Skip to main content

 Local calculations have found that the costs of acute hospital admissions among people who inject drugs in public places are extremely high – as are the costs of treating injecting-related infections, such as hepatitis C and HIV.

-Funding for the SDCF has not been the result of diverting investment from other services.
+Funding for The Thistle has not been the result of diverting investment from other services.

 How is the SDCF being funded?